-Learners will be able to review their progress of their study through the learner pages.
-These are learner specific and can be accessed through a personal password system, which will allow a learner to look at their own records of unit registration and achievement but not those of any other learner.
+Learners will be able to review the progress of their study through the learner pages.
+These are learner specific and can be accessed through a personal password system, which will allow a learner to view their own records of unit registration and achievement but not those of any other learner.